KaiLi-2324/MAGIC-PIPELINE/README.md

 Manuscript for MAGICpipeline:

-We also provide a step-by-step tutorial for you to walk through the MAGICpipeline If you have any questions using our toolkits, please reach out via likai@ucas.ac.cn and yuanjian0415@gmail.com.
+We also provide a step-by-step tutorial for you to walk through the MAGICpipeline.

+If you have any questions using our toolkits, please reach out via <likai@ucas.ac.cn> and <yuanjian0415@gmail.com>.